wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.V.3

 <p class=fip id=p3>
-3.&emsp;Knowing, as we have already observed, does not lead to doing.
+3. Knowing, as we have already observed, does not lead to doing.
 <sup>2</sup>The confusion between your real creation and what you have made of yourself is so profound that it has become literaly impossible for you to know anything.
 <sup>3</sup>Knowledge is always stable, and it is quite evident that you are not.
 <sup>4</sup>Nevertheless, you are perfectly stable as God created you.